platformsh/platformsh-docs/docs/src/administration/users.md

 {{< codetabs >}}
 ---
-title="In the console"
+title=In the console
+file=none
+highlight=false
 ---
-1. Go to your console and select the project where you want to delete a user.
+1. In the console, select the project where you want to delete a user.
 2. Under **Settings**, click **Access**.
-3. Select the user you want to delete and click **Delete**
+3. Select the user you want to delete and click **Delete**.
 4. Click **Save**.

-5. After you delete a user from a project or an environment type, you must trigger a redeploy to propagate SSH access changes to each environment.
-You can redeploy by clicking **Redeploy** in the console.
+<--->
 ---
-title="Using the CLI"
+title=Using the CLI
+file=none
+highlight=false
 ---
 Use the [Platform.sh CLI (Command Line Interface)](/development/cli/_index.md) to delete existing users.

-* `platform user:delete`
+`platform user:delete`

   ```bash
   platform user:delete user1@example.com
   ```

-  Use `platform list` to get the full list of commands.

   After you delete a user from a project or an environment type, you must trigger a redeploy to propagate SSH access changes to each environment.
-You can redeploy by using the CLI command platform `redeploy`.
+You can redeploy by using the CLI command `platform redeploy`.

 {{< /codetabs >}}

-Once you delete a user, they won't be able to access the project anymore.
+Once you delete a user, they can no longer access the project anymore.
+After you delete a user from a project or an environment type, you must trigger a redeploy to propagate SSH access changes to each environment.
+You can redeploy by clicking **Redeploy** in the console.

-### Change user permissions from the console
+### Change existing permissions for environment types

-To change the user permissions, follow the steps:
+To change the user permissions, follow these steps:

 {{< codetabs >}}
 ---
-title="In the console"
+title=In the console
+file=none
+highlight=false
 ---
 1. Go to your console and select the project where you want to change the user permissions.
 2. Under **Settings**, click **Access**.
 3. Select a user and change the permissions.
 4. Click **Save**.
-5. After you delete a user from a project or an environment type, you must trigger a redeploy to propagate SSH access changes to each environment.
-You can redeploy by clicking **Redeploy** in the console.

 ---
 title="Using the CLI"
 ---
 Use the [Platform.sh CLI (Command Line Interface)](/development/cli/_index.md)to change user permissions.

-* `platform user:role`
+`platform user:role`

   ```bash
   platform user:role user1@example.com -r contributor
   ```

-Use `platform list` to get the full list of commands.

 After you delete a user from a project or an environment type, you must trigger a redeploy to propagate SSH access changes to each environment.
-You can redeploy by using the CLI command platform `redeploy`.
+You can redeploy by using the CLI command `platform redeploy`.

 {{< /codetabs >}}

-### Transfer a project ownership
+### Transfer project ownership

-You can transfer your plan ownership to a different [organization](https://docs.platform.sh/administration/organizations.html) anytime.
+You can transfer your plan ownership to a different [organization](/administration/organizations.md) anytime.

-#### Before you begin

 You have to be the organization owner or an organization user with the **manage plans** permission.

 1. Invite the new organization owner as a **Project Admin**.